 This battle is one of the most memorable battles for Muslims because even though it has become a deep wound for Muslims throughout history, it also brought wisdom.

-Hussain (RA) and his companions’ courage against oppression has become an example for Muslims who experience oppression to take a step fighting against any form of oppression.
+Hussain (R.A) and his companions’ courage against oppression have become an example for Muslims who experience oppression to take a step toward fighting against any form of oppression.

 Background of The Battle

 Since the martyrdom of Ali ibn Abi Talib (R.A), the Muslims in Kufa pledged allegiance to Hasan ibn Ali (RA) as successor to his father’s Caliphate.

 However, Muawiyah from the Umayyads felt he was more worthy of being a leader than Hasan and had ambitions to seize that power.

 Hasan (R.A), who was a peacemaker, relented by handing over his power to Muawiyah through a peace treaty.

 The terms of the Hasan-Muawiyah treaty were that Hasan would become caliph after Muawiyah.
 If anything happens to Hasan, then the leadership will be taken over by Hasan’s little brother, Hussain (R.A).

 But Muawiyah breaches the treaty.
 When Hasan (R.A) died being poisoned, Muawiyah handed over his leadership to his own son, Yazid ibn Muawiyah, and not to Husayn.